 Before the issuance of any order, a contract shall be concluded between EFI AUTOMOTIVE and the supplier in a view to check that EFI AUTOMOTIVE ‘s requirements have been accepted and approved and that the supplier is able to satisfy them.

-If it is not the case, the supplier in question will request further information or negotiate the differences with EFI AUTOMOTIVE ‘s requirements.
+If it is not the case, the supplier will request further information or negotiate the deviations with EFI AUTOMOTIVE ‘s requirements.

 To do that, the supplier will use the document “FORM – Team Feasibility Commitment” to be provided by EFI AUTOMOTIVE teams.

 The contract is signed by both parties and shall refer to the latest version of EFI AUTOMOTIVE’s drawing and the “PRODUCT SPECIFICATION SHEET SPECIFIC REQUIREMENTS” approved and accepted by the supplier.